Authentication Methods & Creating an API Key

 Create an API Key via the UI

-• Choose the Auth Methods option from the left-side menu.
+First, click Users & Auth Methods in the left-side menu.

-Choose your API Key Auth Method name and click ‘Save’.
+Choose your API Key Auth Method name and click ‘Finish’ at the bottom.

 Create an API Key via the CLI